Underground-Railroad/magnificentMammals/brainDump/ponderings/rewards.md

 ### // TO DO
 + finish rabbit holing the last terms
-+ prep for behavior >> a shadow sheet on the rewward system // internal and external environmental overlays
++ prep for behavior >> a shadow sheet on the reward system // internal and external environmental overlays